Luis Robert Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- Marlins pitchers combine to surrender 65 total home runs at a rate of one per game (to rank 11th in the league).
+- Marlins pitchers combine to surrender 66 home runs (one per game), the 10th-fewest in baseball.

-- Perez (3-1 with a 2.25 ERA and 24 strikeouts in 24 2/3 innings pitched) gets the start for the Marlins, his sixth of the season.

-- In his most recent appearance on Saturday, the right-hander went five scoreless innings against the Oakland Athletics while surrendering four hits.
+- The right-hander's most recent appearance came on Sunday against the Oakland Athletics, when he threw seven innings, surrendering five earned runs while allowing six hits.

-- The 20-year-old has amassed a 2.25 ERA and 9 strikeouts per nine innings in five games this season, while giving up a batting average of .193 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.